Hrushikesh-ramilla/Noctivana/docs/devlog.md

 - 5fps target = 200ms budget per frame.
 We use 100ms for inference alone.
 - Leaving 100ms for preprocessing + zmq publish

+## 2025-07-02 - movenet detecting poses... but its finding my desk chair as a person
+- MoveNet detects any human-shape object
+- Desk chair + PC monitor = 'torso'
+- Must crop to crib ROI before inference